Consultation on changes to requirements

 The following OTARs are under consultation:

-Comments on this amendment should be sent by email to assi.consultation@airsafety.aero or by post to our office address and received by 11 April 2025.
+Comments on these amendments should be sent by email to assi.consultation@airsafety.aero or by post to our office address and received by 11 July 2025.

-Comments on this amendment should be sent by email to assi.consultation@airsafety.aero or by post to our office address and received by 11 April 2025.
+Comments on these amendments should be sent by email to assi.consultation@airsafety.aero or by post to our office address and received by 11 July 2025.

 What are OTARs?